-This not only increases the demands on the ordering process and distribution, but on payment in particular.
-More orders, and consequently more receivables, mean much more complex debtor management, posing great challenges to some distributors.
+This not only increases the demands on the ordering process and distribution but on payment in particular.
+More orders, and consequently more receivables mean much more complex debtor management, posing great challenges to some distributors.
 The lack of larger payments can be particularly problematic for start-ups and SMEs.

 Many companies need a strong partner to process payments when they move from B2B to B2C.
-This is exactly where we can help, with AfterPay: while customers decide how and when to pay, distributors have reassurance that someone else is taking care of the administration, from risk management to the dunning process.
+This is exactly where we can help, with AfterPay: while customers decide how and when to pay, distributors have a reassurance that someone else is taking care of the administration, from risk management to the dunning process.

 My recommendation is to immediately find the right partner, who not only perfectly manages the actual financial processes, but also takes end customer satisfaction as the core of his responsibility.
-Companies therefore ensure the best possible buying experience and increase customer loyalty in the long term.
+Companies, therefore, ensure the best possible buying experience and increase customer loyalty in the long term.

 Don’t miss out on the right support.
 After all, when you’re renovating, you’re grateful for every helping hand – especially if your friend is standing at the door with a professional drill.